Home 5 News 5 CHCPBC affirms commitment to reconciliation and decolonization through Coast Salish blanketing ceremony

 The ceremony took place at the Vancouver Maritime Museum located on the unceded, ancestral territories of the Musqueam, Squamish, and Tsleil-Waututh Peoples.
 The application of First Nation laws and protocols affirmed and demonstrated the College’s commitment to working to eradicate Indigenous-specific racism.

 To begin, Joe Gallagher (k’wunəmɛn) of Tla’amin Nation and Principal at Qoqoq Consulting Ltd. introduced the history and importance of this work with health profession regulators.
-During the ceremony, a blanket was draped and pinned over the right shoulder of each CHCPBC Board member and a headband was placed each member’s forehead.
+During the ceremony, a blanket was draped and pinned over the right shoulder of each CHCPBC Board member and a headband was placed on each member’s forehead.
 Each Board member was gifted a pocket spirit: a frog to symbolize connection, or a hummingbird to symbolize peace.

 Knowledge Keeper Sulksun, proud member of the Coast Salish Nation and the Musqueam Indian Band, explained to the group that the blanket and headband signify the Board’s readiness to begin the essential heart work and hard work ahead.
 The blanket, headband and pocket spirit received by each Board Member are lasting reminders of the responsibility and trust that they hold in their role on the CHCPBC Board.